Notes on Python Error Handling

 For bonus points you should inherit from whatever base exception best captures the spirit of the error type.
 If you want to pass in extra data, I recommend making it a dataclass and overriding __str__.

-When writing your own exceptions, str(e) should return just the human-readable message of the exception (not the type).
-The default behaviour of str(e) is to return str(e.args) if len(e.args) > 1 else str(e.args[0]) or '' if there are no args.
 Going multiline is fine if you want to report a lot of data.
-The general convention is that the first line should be a human-readable summary and you should not capitalize and not add a fullstop.
+The general convention is that the first line should be a human-readable summary.
+By convention this first line should not capitalize and not add a fullstop.

 If your function can raise exceptions, you should add a "Raises:" section to the docstring (see the Google example docstrings).